ytmytm/plus4-burstcart/README.md

 This project fixes the bug with a 74LS74 latch.
 Another 74LS126 chip is needed to buffer the input/output and provide the necessary open collector outputs on the external side for both the clock and data lines.
 The direction of the bus is controlled by port B bit 0 (PB0) pulled high to make it input as a default after reset.

-The single IEC port on the cartridge has only the hardware data and clock lines connected, as well as a common GND.
+The single IEC port on the VIA cartridge has only the hardware data and clock lines connected, as well as a common GND.

+The CPLD cartridge has dual daisy-chained IEC ports, so you can connect the computer's serial port to cartridge and continue from the second port to all other IEC devices.

 ### Parallel cable